santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Connects-&-Peer-Reviews.md

 # Going Forward

+1. Key Deliverables - Consider your 'Core Priorities', your team's needs, and your own goals to fill out the key deliverables section.
+Consider a few key deliverables that will be actionable in the next quarter.
+Things that you can implement/accomplish/focus on for the next few months.

+2. Learning and Growing - This is a place to start a conversation with your manager about your goals.
+Both goals in your current role, and in your career.
+What kinds of things would you like to try?
+What kind of training do you want/need?
+How do you want to grow?

 #Peer Reviews

 Peer Reviews are Microsoft's feedback process between teammates that allow you to request formal feedback from your colleagues.